 3. The Committee will have two Co-Chairs who are UNICON Board members.
-An off-board co-chair may also be added.
+An off-board

 2. Communications Committee Guidelines

 The mission of the Communications Committee is to strategically manage both internal and external messages that will keep target markets informed and position UNICON as the voice of the industry.
 Duties include: